Prescription Drug Plan

 When enrolling in an NYU medical plan, participants automatically receive prescription drug coverage through CVS Caremark.
 Your CVS Caremark identification card should arrive at your home address within three weeks of a new enrollment.

-The cost of medication will depend on the type of drug (i.e., generic, brand-name on the CVS Caremark Performance (Preferred) Drug List (PDF), or brand-name not on the list) as well as whether you fill the prescription through a retail pharmacy or mail order service.
+The cost of medication will depend on the type of drug (i.e., generic, brand-name on the CVS Caremark Performance (Preferred) Drug List (PDF: 519 KB), or brand-name not on the list) as well as whether you fill the prescription through a retail pharmacy or mail order service.

 You can save the most money on prescriptions by opting for lower cost generic drugs.
-You can also save money when you use a brand-name drug on the CVS Caremark Performance (Preferred) Drug List (PDF).
+You can also save money when you use a brand-name drug on the CVS Caremark Performance (Preferred) Drug List.

 * HDHP with HSA Plan: Until the combined medical and prescription drug deductible is met, you will pay the full cost of your non-preventive medical expenses and non-preventive prescription drug expenses.
-Preventive drugs on the CVS Caremark Preventive Drug Therapy List (PDF) are not subject to the deductible.
+Preventive drugs on the CVS Caremark Preventive Drug Therapy List (PDF: 169 KB) are not subject to the deductible.
 Coinsurance of 10% will apply.

 If you or your dependent(s) take any maintenance medications regularly (i.e., for three months or more), you are required to fill your prescription through the convenient mail order service to your home.
 If you choose to fill your maintenance medication at a retail pharmacy, you will be required to pay a $75 copayment on your third and subsequent retail fills.
 An alternative option is to request that your mail order prescription be delivered to your local CVS pharmacy, rather than your home, through CVS Caremark’s Maintenance Choice program.
 You may refill a 90-day prescription through Caremark mail service at day 50.
 You may also receive as much as a 180-day supply at mail service, for the cost of two mail order copays, if your physician will write a prescription for a 180-day supply.

 If you use a pharmacy that does not participate in CVS Caremark to fill a prescription, you will pay 100% of the retail price.
 You will then need to submit a claim form for reimbursement, along with an original prescription receipt.
 You will only be reimbursed for the cost the plan would have paid had you gone to a network pharmacy (discounted price), less the applicable copay.
 In most cases, the discounted price will be less than the retail price, so you will end up paying more.
-You may view a list of network pharmacies on the CVS Caremark website or call a CVS Caremark representative at 800-421-5501.
+You may view a list of network pharmacies at CVS Caremark or call 800-421-5501.